From the province of Lower Saxony to Berlin

 Family and stroke of fate

-As a banker, he earns well, so nothing stands in the way of starting a family.
+He earns well as a banker, so nothing stands in the way of starting a family.
 Jakob Goldschmidt and Sophie Wolpert, née Joseph (1884-1922), marry on 5 April 1913.
 Three years later, their son Alfred Erwin (1916-1970) is born.

 Picture archive Pisarek / akg-images